ramiromagno/covid19_dgs_reports/README.md

 ### Manifest

-For a list of the bulletin and report files included in this archive check the folder `manifest`.
+For the list of the bulletin and report files included in this archive check the file `manifest/manifest.csv`.

 ### Source